Member of the Legislature Assembly: 2011 – Present

+Member of the Legislature Assembly: 2011 – Present**

     Minister of Finance: 2016 – 2018

     Cameron was first elected to the Legislative Assembly of Manitoba in the 2011 provincial election, in the constituency of Morden—Winkler.

-Previous to the 2016 election, Cameron was a member of the Public Accounts Committee and served as critic for Education, Health, and Finance.
-Currently, under Premier Brian Pallister, Cameron serves as Minister of Finance, Minister responsible for the Civil Service, and Chair of the Treasury Board.
-He is a member of the government’s Planning and Priorities Cabinet Committee and is the first acting Minister of Growth, Enterprise &Trade.
+    Currently, under Premier Brian Pallister, Cameron serves as Minister of Health, Seniors and Active Living.
+He is a member of the government’s Planning and Priorities Committee of Cabinet and the Public Sector Compensation Committee of Cabinet.
+Cameron previously served as the Minister of Finance, Minister responsible for the Civil Service, and Chair of the Treasury Board.

     Cameron loves southern Manitoba – the people, the history, the family focus, the work ethic, and the commitment to helping others.
 Cameron and his wife Shelley have two daughters and a son and currently reside in the City of Morden.